 Consideration should be given to the development of a service which is focused around detecting and resolving drug-related problems, advising providers on appropriate medication use, medication reconciliation, creating medication guidelines and providing both patient and carer education.
+An example of this is the service to support Hepatitis C treatments and this model could be extended to cover other medicines not traditionally dispensed via community pharmacy.

-Palliative Care Support.
+Palliative Care Support